cosmos/gravity-bridge/module/x/gravity/spec/04_messages.md

 In this section we describe the processing of the gravity messages and the corresponding updates to the state.
 All created/modified state objects specified by each message are defined within the [state](./02_state_transitions.md) section.

+## To Eth messages

+There are three messages that a cosmos chain will observe and interpert.

+- **SendToEth**: This message defines the porcess of sending an asset from a cosmos chain to an EVM based chain.
+- **Batch**: This message will group many transfer messages into a single message to be executed on the EVm based chain.
+- **LogicCall**: This message defines a way execute against a contract.
+For example, if you would like to distribute fund to a Yearn vault, this can be done from a cosmos based chain via the LogicCall message.

 ### MsgDelegateKeys

 Allows validators to delegate their voting responsibilities to a given key.
 This Key can be used to authenticate oracle claims.